just-yen/stock-analysis/README.md

 ### Results

-Chart headers, ticker arrays, input boxes, conditional formatting, and clear codes were copied from the original code before the refactoring code was created.
+Certain codes such as chart headers, ticker arrays, input boxes, conditional formatting, and clear codes were copied from the original code and inputted onto the refactoring code.

 Refactoring code can be found on [VBA_Challenge](https://github.com/just-yen/stock-analysis/blob/main/VBA_Challenge.xlsm) on Module 2.